elusivecodes/FrostDateTime/README.md

 **Get ISO Day**

-Get the ISO day of the week in current timeZone.
+Get the ISO day of the week in current time zone.

 The `isoDay` returned will be between *1* (Monday) and *7* (Sunday).